lgonzalezrouco/pti/p5_goREST/README.md

 ### 2.2 Prerequisites

+You need 'curl' installed (check it typing 'curl -V' in the terminal).
+If, for some strange reason, it's not, just do:

+    sudo apt-get install curl

 It's not indispensable but strongly recommended that you have git installed.
-If not, for a Linux machine just do:
+If not, just do:

     sudo apt-get install git